scaffold-eth/scaffold-eth/README.md

 brew install tenderly
 ```
 _See alternative installation steps [here](https://github.com/tenderly/tenderly-cli#installation)_
-You need to log in and configure for your local chain (including any forking information)
+You need to log in and configure for your local chain (including any forking information) - this can be done from any directory, but it probably makes sense to do in the base directory or under `/packages/hardhat`
 ```
 tenderly login
 tenderly export init